darkhorse1998/Notes/Linux/Facts.md

 Combination: `chmod u+rx,g=w,o= file`
 Octal values: `chmod 640 file` \
 r (4), w(2), x(1) or other way of looking into it is by set and unset bits.
 If the permission for user is rx- -> r is set, w is set, x is not set -> Binary 110 -> Decimal value 6
+18. When SUID is set for a file, whenever the file is executed, it will be executed as the owner (user) of the file, irrespective of who executes it.
+SUID digit is 4.
+If execute permission is already there then it will apear as a lowercase 's', else an uppercase 'S'. \
+Example: `chmod 4764 file`
+19. When SGID is set for a file, whenever the file is executed, it will be executed as the group, irrespective of who executes it.
+SGID digit is 2.
+If execute permission is already there then it will apear as a lowercase 's', else an uppercase 'S'. \
+Example: `chmod 2765 file`
+20. To see files with SUID or SGID set, run `find <path> -perm /<4/2>000` \
+Example: `find . -perm /4000` or `find . -perm /2000`
+21. You can set both SUID (4) and SGID (4) on a file by `chmod 6664 file`.
+22. To find files set with SUID or SGID or both, run `find <path> -perm /6000`
+23. Sticky bit is used to ensure that files inside a directory can be removed only by the user (owner) no mater what permissions have been set.
+Sticky bit digit is 1. \
+Example: `chmod 1777 myDir` or `chmod +t myDir`
+24. `find` can be used to find files with certain serach parameters.
+If not directory is specified it will look in the current directory. \
+Examples: \
+`find /usr/share -name file.jpg` \
+`find -iname file` -> ignores case \
+`find -name "i*"` -> searches files starting with 'i' \
+`find -mmin 5` -> will list files modified at the 5th minute before the current time \
+`find -mmin -5` -> will list all files modified within the last 5 minutes \
+`find -mmin +5` -> will list all files modified in the infinite past till the last 5 minutes \
+`find -mtime 0` -> will list files modified in the last 24 hours \
+`find -mtime 1` -> will list files modified between last 24 to 48 hours \
+`find -ctime 0` -> will list files where meta data like file permissions have been modified in the last 24 hours \
+`find -size 512k` -> will list files with size 512 KB (c: bytes, k: kilobytes, M: megabytes, G: gigabytes) \
+`find -size +512k` -> will list files with size greater than 512 KB \
+`find -size -512k` -> will list files with size lesser than 512 KB \
+`find -name "f*" -size +512k` -> AND logic \
+`find -name "f*" -o -size +512k` -> OR logic \
+`find -not -name "f*"` or `find \! -name "f*"` -> list all files whose name do not begin with 'f' \
+`find -perm 664` or `find -perm u=rw,g=rw,o=r` -> list files with mentioned permissions \
+`find -perm -664` or `find -perm -u=rw,g=rw,o=r` -> list files which have atleast these permissions \
+`find -perm /664` or `find -perm /u=rw,g=rw,o=r` -> list files which have any of these permissions \
+`find -perm -u=rw,g=rw,o=r` \
+`find -type f` -> finds files \
+`find -type d` -> finds directories
+25. `tac` command is used to print out a file in reverse order (bottom to top)
+26. `sed` is used to modify contents in a file.
+It is a stream editor.
+Query should b wrapped in quotes.
+In case / cannot be used, use ~\
+Examples: \
+`sed 's/canda/canada/gi' file.txt` -> s means substitute (search & replace). g is used to do the substirution on all occurances.
+This would be just a preview and not actually make the changes. i would make it ignore case \
+`sed -i 's/canda/canada/g' file.txt` -> -i (--in-place) ensures the changes are actually made to the file. \
+27. `cut` is used to extract parts of the file. \
+Examples: \
+`cut -d ' ' -f 1 file.txt` -> extracts the 1st element in the elements separated by space in all the lines
+27. `uniq file.txt` helps to remove **adjacent** duplicate entries from the file.
+To make it remove all duplicate elements, first sort the file using `sort file.txt` and then run the `uniq file.txt` command or just do it like this `sort file.txt | uniq`
+28. `diff file1 file2` to get the differences. `diff -c file1 file2` gives contex of the lines around the result lines. `diff -y file1 file2` or `sdiff file1 file2` is used to compare the files side by side and differences are marked by '|'
+29. Pagers can help in viewing an navigation of files. `less` and `more` are such examples. "/" can be used to search and --i to ignore case.
+Press enter for next and shift+enter for previous.
+30. `grep -irvwo 'lib' /etc/` -> will ignore case (i), look recurssively (r), inverse the search or not command (v), match only words lib and not library (w, --words), output only lib and no context lines (o, --only-matching) \
+Examples: \
+`grep '^sam' file.txt` -> finds entries that start with 'sam' \
+`grep 'sam$' file.txt` -> finds entries that end with 'sam' \
+`grep 'c.t' /home/bob/` -> dot (.) would match with any character like cat, cut \
+`grep 'c*t' /home/bob/` -> * will match to 0 or any number of characters like caught, colt \
+`grep '0\+' /etc` -> 0 should be there at least once
+31. Extended grep can help avoid the escape characters we use like \+, \. etc. \
+Examples:
+`grep -Er '0+' /etc/` or `egrep -r '0+' /etc/` \
+`egrep -r '0{3}' /etc/` -> 3 zeros
+`egrep -r '0{3,}' /etc/` -> at least 3 zeros \
+`egrep -r '0{,3}' /etc/` -> at most 3 zeroes \
+`egrep -r '0{1,3}' /etc/` -> min 1, max 3 zeroes \
+`egrep -r 'cat?' /etc/` -> ? makes last character optional \
+`egrep -r 'cat|dog' /etc/` -> Or logic \
+`egrep -r 'c[au]t' /etc/` -> it can be either cat or cut. [] provides a range, like [a-z], [0-9], [abc710] \
+`egrep -r 'http[^s]' /etc/` -> negated range, it tells not to look for https \
+`egrep -r '/[^a-z]' /etc/` -> no lowercase after / \
+32.